 Savoring Vegan Sausage

-Soy-based meat imitators undoubtedly help ease the transition to a meatless diet for countless people who might otherwise succumb to cravings for “the real thing.”
-They usually contain only a fraction of the fat of their meat counterparts.
-And any product that inspires greater use of soy rates highly in my book.
 I resisted vegan sausages for a long time, as I was never a fan of sausages in my pre-veg days.
 I was pleasantly surprised by a unique taste and texture sensation.
-Not so much reminiscent of meat, they are rather complex, spicy, and hearty—a more grown-up version of tofu hot dogs.
+Not so much reminiscent of meat, they are rather complex, spicy, and hearty.
+One caveat; most all meat substitute pack a wallop of sodium.

 There are several brands and varieties; you might want to explore a few to determine your favorite.
 While I can honestly say I like all that I’ve tried, I prefer the smooth-textured tofu-based type to the grainier, texturized soy protein variety.
-Tofurkey is my favorite brand, not only for the flavor, but because they are made of tofu and not of manufactured soy protein.
+Tofurkey is a prominent brand, made of tofu and wheat gluten, and not from manufactured soy protein.
 Field Roast is another good brand.
-Those who enjoy a meatier sensation, though, might prefer the latter.
 Consider flavor variations, too—some brands are peppery, others are boldly suffused with sage.

 In addition to substituting them in dishes that traditionally use sausage, as in the following recipes, soy sausages can be used in a number of simple ways: